-We’re going to review the key hedge fund action encompassing Insmed Incorporated (NASDAQ:INSM).
+We’re going to review the fresh hedge fund action regarding Insmed Incorporated (NASDAQ:INSM).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|